 The legend identifies which data series each color on the chart represents.
 For many charts it is crucial, but for some charts it may not be necessary and can be deleted.

-In this example, the legend allows the viewer to identify the different book genres in the chart.
+In this example, the legend allows viewers to identify the different book genres in the chart.

 In this example, the green columns represent the Romance data series.